devanshi25112001/Microorganism-Classification_using_GANs/README.md

 The findings from this research are discussed in a detailed paper available at: [Springer Link](https://link.springer.com/article/10.1007/s43538-024-00247-4).

 ## Contributions and Acknowledgements
-Thanks to Vedansh and Devanshi.
+Thanks to Devanshi and Vedansh.

 ## Dataset
 The `micro-dataset.zip` contains the original images of Paramecium and Hydra.